codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 Once you have the token, paste it in the Codefresh UI and click *Test connection*.
 If everything is OK can now save the git integration.

 For GitLab on-premise you also need to provide the URL of the GitLab server in your organization.
+If enabled in your account you can setup [Pipeline definition restrictions]({{site.baseurl}}/docs/administration/access-control/#pipeline-definition-restrictions) by expanding the *YAML Options* segment.

 ## Bitbucket